 These educational virtues are not unique to United Methodist institutions.
 However, for institutions related to The United Methodist Church, an open and inclusive culture is of particular responsibility.
 The United Methodist Church teaches epistemological humility and the need for dialog: "In humility, we affirm that God's love is too strong, too broad, and too deep for any of us to constrain or prescribe how God continues to work among us. ...
 [I]f we do not respect, honor, and listen to our neighbors, and especially our enemies, then we have not love (1 Corinthians 13:1-7)."
-(2024 The Book of Resolutions of The United Methodist Church #4100, A Statement Concerning Church-Government Relations and Education).
+(2004 The Book of Resolutions of The United Methodist Church #4300, Religious Freedom: Grounded in Love).

 Academic freedom extends to the study of religion.
 Rather than either isolating faith as something outside formal curriculum or mandating a particular doctrine, United Methodist-related schools, colleges, and universities offer curricular and co-curricular programs that enable students to safely and bravely ask questions of meaning and purpose.
 This dedication to ongoing learning is rooted in pedagogical and theological convictions.
 These convictions include the United Methodist teaching of sanctification, or ongoing growth in love and understanding, and commitment to religious freedom.
-"Religious freedom, as a human right, involves not only every individual's freedom of belief, thought and conscience, but also a person's right to change one's belief" (2024 The Book of Resolutions of The United Methodist Church #4100, A Statement Concerning Church-Government Relations and Education).
+"Religious freedom, as a human right, involves not only every individual's freedom of belief, thought and conscience, but also a person's right to change one's belief" (2004 The Book of Resolutions #4300).
 Thus, United Methodist-related higher education does not exist simply to provide easy answers, but to formulate better questions and to create lifelong learners.